Deep Learning-Assisted Improved Differential Fault Attacks on Lightweight Stream Ciphers: Experimental Evaluation and Analysis of the Attacks

-The implementation of the attack framework and the results for each cipher is discussed in this section.
+The implementation\footnote{Source codes and datasets are available via GitHub: \url{https://github.com/kokping0605/Deep_Learning_Assisted_Fault_Attack_Framework.git}} of the attack framework and the results for each cipher are discussed in this section.
 Note that the attacks on ACORN and MORUS follow the attack assumption defined in Section~\ref{attack method}.
-For the attack on ATOM, there is a minor change in attack assumption, which we will restate in the assumption in the corresponding section.
-Due to the structure of the cipher, there are different settings in the model architecture and secret recovery process; these are discussed in detail in the following sections.
+For the attack on ATOM, there is a minor change in attack assumptions, which we will restate in the corresponding section.
+Due to the varying structure of these ciphers, the model architectures and state recovery processes utilize different settings; these are discussed in detail in the following sections.